 How do I get a Civil Protective Order from the Court?

-In order to obtain a CPO you will first need to go to the D.C.
+In order to obtain a CPO, you will first need to go to the D.C.
 Superior Court and file a petition for a CPO.
 A judge will then review your petition and may grant you a temporary protective order.
-A hearing date will then be set, usually approximately two weeks from issuance of the temporary protective order, at which time the parties will present evidence to the court regarding the allegations set forth in the petition and the petition will be either granted or denied.
+A hearing date will then be set, usually, approximately two weeks from the issuance of the temporary protective order, at which time the parties will present evidence to the court regarding the allegations set forth in the petition and the petition will be either granted or denied.

 If you have any questions about this process please call us for a consultation at 202-276-1167 or contact us online to schedule your consultation.
 We’d be happy to help you navigate your protective order in DC, the legal jargon and steps that are beneficial for you.